The Best Easy Approval Store Credit Cards With Low Credit Score

 Ideally, you want less debt and more credit to reap the credit building benefits.

 The purpose of a store credit card is simply to get you to spend more with the retailer.
 That’s why so many stores offer additional incentives or exclusive offers to cardholders.

 The catch, of course, is not to get ahead of yourself and overspend, which will hurt your credit if cannot repay debt promptly.

 How to Use a Store Credit Card to Rebuild Good Credit

 There are ways to use a store credit card if your intentions are to build credit.
 Before you pull the card out from your wallet, be sure to know the correct ways to be using it.

-    3. Keep balances low.
-Tying into above, you’ll want to make sure debt does not exceed more than 30% of your card's limit.
+Tying into the above, you’ll want to make sure debt does not exceed more than 30% of your card's limit.